dma-ais/AisAbnormal/README.md

-As an example: To launch the stat-builder where it reads AIS input from a compressed plain text file named aisdump_dk.txt.gz, downsamples these messages by 10 seconds, uses a cell size of 200 metres for the grid system, and stores the output in a file called test-stats.feature - use this command line:
+As an example: To launch the stat-builder where it reads AIS input from a compressed plain text file named aisdump_dk.txt.gz, downsamples these messages by 10 seconds, uses a cell size of 200 metres for the grid system, and stores the output in a file called test-stats.statistic - use this command line:

     java -jar target/ais-ab-stat-builder-0.1-SNAPSHOT.jar -downsampling 10 -gridsize 200 -inputDirectory /data/ais -input aisdump_dk.txt.gz -output /data/stats/test-stats

 ### Output ###
-The stat-builder produces two files: One with the extension .featureData and one with the extension .featureData.p:
+The stat-builder produces two files: One with the extension .statistics and one with the extension .statistics.p:

-    $ ls -l features/
+    $ ls -l statistics/
-     -rw-r--r--+ 1 tbsalling  staff      131072 20 Feb 15:06 test-stats.featureData
+     -rw-r--r--+ 1 tbsalling  staff      131072 20 Feb 15:06 test-stats.statistics
-     -rw-r--r--+ 1 tbsalling  staff     6291456 20 Feb 15:06 test-stats.featureData.p
+     -rw-r--r--+ 1 tbsalling  staff     6291456 20 Feb 15:06 test-stats.statistics.p

 It is important to keep these two files together and keep them together as a pair if moving or copying them around in the file system.